 Unable to give up on the idea of hot rice for breakfast I decided to use our Butterscotch Oatmeal recipe (which we loved) for inspiration and create Butterscotch Rice.
 The results were delicious and most of the family agreed (Lulu was not a fan).
 I recently converted the Butterscotch Oatmeal recipe to incorporate soaking and real ingredients.
 I finally got around to converting the Butterscotch Rice.

-I use leftover rice for the Butterscotch Rice.
+I use leftover (soaked) rice for the Butterscotch Rice.
 It is a great way to use up leftovers and makes for speedy prep in the mornings.
-The amounts I gave below made very generous helpings for the five of us (2 adults, 2 teens and one baby) with enough for seconds for those who wanted it.
-Lulu even says that the Butterscotch Rice made this way is better than the ‘other way’.
+The amounts I give below make very generous helpings for five (2 adults, 2 teens and one baby) with enough for seconds for those who wanted it.
+Lulu even says that the Butterscotch Rice made this way is better than the ‘other way’. 😉

 2 cups milk

 2 Tablespoons honey (you can use 1 tablespoon for a less sweet dish)

 1/2 teaspoon cinnamon (use more if you like)

 Heat the rice and milk in a saucepan over medium heat until bubbly.
 Turn the heat down, stir it fairly often and let it cook a bit to break down the rice about 5-10 minutes.
 Add the honey, molasses, cinnamon and nutmeg.
 Stir well.

 Beat the eggs in a separate bowl.
 Add a little bit of the rice mixture to the eggs and stir well.
 Pour the eggs into the rice mixture on the stove and stir quickly so the eggs do not clump.
 Remove from heat and add the vanilla.

 Top with fresh cream and your favorite nuts, fresh or dried fruit.
 If you like a sweeter breakfast food top with additional sweetener in your bowl.

 What, if anything, do you like to put on your hot breakfast cereal?